hanyue1014/hanyue-dots/README.md

 ---
 ## .zshrc
 `.zshrc` is the config file for my zsh
+## settings.json
+`settins.json` is the settings file for my vs code
 #### Prerequisites
 - zsh or zshell
 - the last 2 lines assume `go` is present and the directory `~/go/bin` is present